nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 The core of the triage journey is invoking the `ServiceDefinition` via the `$evaluate` operation by the EMS.
 This will return a `GuidanceResponse` resource from the CDSS.

-This interaction is expected to be repeated multiple times during the triage journey as the EMS presents responses to CDSS questions until a disposition is reached.
+This interaction is expected to be repeated multiple times during the triage journey as the EMS presents responses to CDSS questions until a result is reached.

 The `GuidanceResponse` carries or references all information relating to the CDSS response.